Guide to Federal Grants Through Grants.Gov for Disabled

 Applying for ARRA Federal Grants on Grants.Gov

-U.S. Department of Health & Human Services (HHS) Secretary Kathleen Sebelius today unveiled a new feature on Grants.gov to help users find and apply for The American Recovery and Reinvestment Act (ARRA) grant opportunities.
+U.S. Department of Health & Human Services (HHS) Secretary Kathleen Sebelius has unveiled a new feature on Grants.gov to help users find and apply for The American Recovery and Reinvestment Act (ARRA) grant opportunities.
 Grants.gov contains information about finding and applying for all federal grant programs.

 Main Content